steven-giang-van/scripts-central/BulkArchiveMicrosoftTeams/README.md

 ```

 A Powershell script that can bulk archive a list of teams in Microsoft by reading through a CSV
 list.
 Running the script will prompt you to enter the path to the CSV file.
+At the end of the
+operation, an error log is created for any teams that were not archived.

-A sample CSV is
+A sample CSV is provided.
+All you need to do is fill the list below DisplayName with the teams.
-provided.